 Where possible, facilities used for the construction of Keadby 2 will be reused to minimise disruption.
 For example, the principal access during construction would be via the existing road access from the A18 used for Keadby 2.
 This road passes over the Stainforth and Keadby Canal and the Scunthorpe to Doncaster rail line via Pilfrey Bridge.
-It then links to Bonnyhale Road and onwards towards to the Project Site along existing private access roads.
+It then links to Bonnyhale Road and onwards towards to the Project Site along existing private access roads

 Abnormal Indivisible Loads (AIL) would arrive at the Waterborne Transport Off-Loading Area and be offloaded using retained lifting equipment.
 AIL would enter the site via the Keadby 2 Additional AIL Route.
-It may also be necessary to bring a small number of AIL through Ealand, via Bonnyhale Road, as has been tion vill be no significant effects on archaeology and cultural heritage operation.
+It may also be necessary to bring a small number of AIL through Ealand, via Bonnyhale Road, as has been the case with the construction Keadby 2.
+The routing of AIL would be subject to controls as part of a Construction Traffic Management Plan, which will be a requirement of the DCO.